lQUBEXl/EVGA-BR-450/README.md

 # EVGA-BR-450

+Preface: these are not my photos -- provided to me through others graciously.

 ## Interior
 Now the fun begins...We open the unit up to find it is Double Switch Forward topology with  DC-DC converters (regulation) apart from their daughter boards compared to more commonly and higher priced units.
 ![](https://i.imgur.com/a7HN1UV.png)